Furious

 The inciting incident occurs at 15 minutes when News arrives that Batu Khan's massive Mongol army is advancing on Ryazan.
 The scale of the threat becomes clear—they face overwhelming odds against a ruthless conqueror..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to The Mongols attack Ryazan.
+This reveals the protagonist's commitment to The Mongols attack Ryazan.
 Kolovrat chooses to stay and fight rather than flee, committing himself fully to a likely suicide mission to defend his homeland and people., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Kolovrat's forces achieve a significant victory against a Mongol division, proving they can hurt the enemy.
+Significantly, this crucial beat Kolovrat's forces achieve a significant victory against a Mongol division, proving they can hurt the enemy.
 False victory: they believe they might actually have a chance, but the Khan's full attention now turns to crushing them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 87 minutes (74% through) represents the emotional nadir.
 Here, Kolovrat's remaining warriors are surrounded and decimated.
 His closest companions die in battle.
-The cause seems utterly lost—the whiff of death is literal as heroes fall., illustrates the protagonist at their lowest point.
+The cause seems utterly lost—the whiff of death is literal as heroes fall., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Kolovrat realizes his fight was never about winning militarily, but about inspiring resistance and proving that his people would not submit without a fight.
 He chooses his final stand with renewed purpose., demonstrating the transformation achieved throughout the journey.